pavel-2020/devextreme-documentation/concepts/58 jQuery Components/20 Component Configuration Syntax/01 Create and Configure a Component.md

-Any DevExtreme widget must be placed in a container.
+Any DevExtreme UI component must be placed in a container.
 This role is played by a `<div>` HTML element.
 Add a `<div>` to the `<body>` tag of your page.
 Make sure that this `<div>` has the `id` attribute specified.

     <!--HTML--><div id="buttonContainer"></div>

 DevExtreme supplies a jQuery plugin for each widget.
-To create, for example, the [Button](/api-reference/10%20UI%20Widgets/dxButton '/Documentation/ApiReference/UI_Widgets/dxButton/') widget within the `buttonContainer` element, use the `dxButton()` plugin as the following code shows.
+To create, for example, the [Button](/api-reference/10%20UI%20Widgets/dxButton '/Documentation/ApiReference/UI_Widgets/dxButton/') UI component within the `buttonContainer` element, use the `dxButton()` plugin as the following code shows.

     <!--JavaScript-->$(function () {
 		$("#buttonContainer").dxButton();